rockettpc/OkayGPT/README.md

-# Ok, GPT!
+# OkayGPT!

-This is an ongoing project where I'm building my own Google Home / Alexa style device that can be interacted with via voice commands.
+This is a fork of https://github.com/unconv/ok-gpt

 Currently it can detect a wakeup keyphrase, such as "Ok, GPT!" and then listen to a voice command.
 Speech recognition is done with OpenAI Whisper, locally.
 The command is then sent to the ChatGPT API and the response is spoken via the OpenAI Text-to-Speech API.